bakpakin/bkdoc/README.md

   % This is a nested, numbered list.
   % The numbers are generated for you, you cannot manually set the numbers.

++ There are 6 list types.
+This is lowercase roman numerals.
++ A @ is an upper-case lettered list, and a & is a lowercase lettered list.
++ Uppercase roman numerals is _.

 You can also markup chunks of text.
 [B:This is bold], [I:this is italicized], and [BI:this is bold and italicized].
 You can [B: nest [I: these]].